 The Aussies and the Kiwis have forever fought for the title as the “inventor’ of the Pavlova – a meringue cake base topped with whipped cream and fruit.
 Regardless of its origin, the pavlova is absolutely delicious!
 You are most likely able to find a Pavlova in a Cake Shop or Bakery.
 You can also buy them pre made from most major supermarket chains (look in the bread or frozen dessert section).

-If you really want to experience a proper Aussie Bush Tucker – then a Witchetty Grub is the way to go.
+If you really want to experience some proper Aussie Bush Tucker – then a Witchetty Grub is the way to go.
 These little fellas taste a little like chicken and contain just as much protein as an entire piece of steak!
 The aboriginal Australians have eaten these for years and the nutritional benefits may just help you to overcome the gooey texture.

 Wherever you go in the world I think you should always try the traditional local food at least once.
 You may hate it but then again you may discover your new favourite thing!
 (Shame they don’t sell Kangaroo in Holland!)